msp-strath/cs208-logic/pages/proof-intro.md

-# Deductive Proof
+# Topic 1.2: Deductive Proof

 We now look at the general idea of deductive systems, collections of inference rules that allow us to derive new facts from existing ones.

-This is a radically different approach to the “enumerate all possible truth values” approaches we have taken so far by writing out [truth tables](truth-tables.html).
+This is a radically different approach to the “enumerate all possible truth values” approaches we have taken so far by writing out [truth tables](truth-tables.html) and using them to deduce [entailments](entailment.html).

 Instead, we derive conclusions from assumptions by using rules.
-By choosing different rules, we can get different logics.
+This is much easier than writing out truth tables.
+Another benefit is that by choosing different rules we can get different logics, and even special purpose logics.

 ## What is Deductive Proof?